esp-cpp/wireless-debug-display/README.md

 # Wireless Debug Display

-This repository contains an example application designed for either ESP32-WROVER-KIT or ESP32-S3-BOX (selectable via menuconfig) which listens on a UDP socket for data.
+This repository contains an example application designed for either ESP32-WROVER-KIT, ESP32-S3-BOX, or LILYGO T-DECK (selectable via menuconfig) which listens on a UDP socket for data.
 It then parses that data and if it matches a certain format, it will plot the data in a graph, otherwise it will print the data to a text log for display.